-Rev. William
+Rev. William Lenters

 The Rev. Dr. William Lenters, retired Northern Illinois clergyman, is recognized for his 19 years of service as chaplain at Rosecrance.
 Each week Bill leads spirituality, grief and loss groups for teens and young adults seeking treatment for substance use disorders.
 He also meets one-on-one with young clients who have questions and concerns about faith, or who are struggling with various challenges during treatment.
-Bill has counseled people who are vulnerable and broken down by to their fears and concerns and countering them with acceptance.
+Bill has counseled people who are vulnerable and broken down by guilt and shame.
+He disarms adolescents and young adults who are angry, distrusting, and questioning faith and God by listening to their fears and concerns and countering them with acceptance.
 UVC says Bill does all of that with a laid-back demeanor and a sense of humor that can be both silly and hilarious.
 In his own words: "Recovery is spiritually grounded in acknowledgement of powerlessness, a need for a greater power."